Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 • Transfers can be long (2–3 hours between regions), so plan arrival and departure logistics carefully.

-Ready to Book Your Zanzibar Stay?
+Ready to Book Your Stay in Zanzibar?

 Whether you’re seeking barefoot luxury, water sports, or Swahili heritage, Zanzibar has the perfect spot for you.
 Save this guide for later, and feel free to share it with friends planning their dream beach holiday.